azizelo/Personal-Website/src/content/blog/letter-to-aui.md

 Three qualities have stood out to me across all the people I've admired and worked with:

 - **They all aspire to build things greater than themselves.**
-Not chasing salaries, titles, accolades, promotions or quick social validation — but striving to create work that leaves a positive mark on others, at scale, and consistent with their values.
+Not chasing salaries, titles, accolades, promotions or quick social validation — but striving to create and leave a positive mark on others, at scale, and consistent with their values.

 - **They all stubbornly believe that they can.**
 A quiet, stubborn certainty that your ideas, your voice, and your work have value — even when no one else validates it yet.
 The Moroccan word *jebha* comes to mind.
 Having the *jebha* (the stubborn forehead, the resolve) is essential — but it only matters if it is backed by hard work, humility, and a desire to create, not just to compete, or pretend.